 - First month truck payment before you get paid for loads

-- Fuel costs before your first payment arrives (net 30 days)
+- Fuel costs before your first payment arrives on net 30 terms.
+Read our guide on freight factoring to get paid faster.

 - Unexpected repairs — trucks break, especially older ones